PrioritySoftware/PrioritySoftware.github.io/_sdk/Interact-with-External-Systems.md

 By default, FILELIST loads the results to the *STACK6* table, however you can use the '-f' flag to load the results to the *STACK_ERR* table, where it also contains data on file size.

 <code>EXECUTE FILELIST :DIR,:STK_ERR,:MSG, '-f';</code>

+The '-R' flag also uses the STACK_ERR table.
+When used, it will recursively search within sub-folders of the specified folder.
+It will only list files (no directories), including the sub-folders necessary to reach the file.

+<code>EXECUTE FILELIST :DIR,:STK_ERR,:MSG, '-R';</code>

 Data mapping for each table:\
 **STACK6**